joshwashywash/joshwashywash.github.io/src/content/blog/records-as-switches.md

 ## that's that

 If you made it this far, thanks for sticking around through this hodge-podgy article.
 Hopefully it was interesting and to be clear, I'm not really advocating the use of records or maps in place of switches.
-I think both switches and maps are perfectly fine and just wanted to share something I've been thinking about.
+I think both appeoaches are perfectly fine.